AKC Reunite Gives Back

 As the nation’s largest non-profit pet microchip and recovery service, our mission is to keep pet microchipping and enrollment affordable, with no annual fees, so more lost pets can find their way home.
 Since 1995 our microchips, collar tags and 24/7/365 recovery experts have helped reunite over 400,000 lost pets with their owners.
 Over five million pets (35+ different species!) are enrolled in the AKC Reunite service.

 After the tragic events of September 11, 2001, the AKC Reunite mission expanded to help keep more people and their pets together.
-In early 2002, the Canine Support and Relief Fund was created as a permanent charitable fund to proactively support the needs of volunteer Canine Search and Rescue (K9 SAR) organizations through grants, plus provide our nation’s pets with life-saving disaster relief resources during hurricanes, tornados, floods and wildfires.
+In early 2002, the Canine Support and Relief Fund was created to support volunteer Canine Search and Rescue (K9 SAR) organizations, and to support pet-related disaster preparedness and relief efforts.

 Our AKC Pet Disaster Relief program donates emergency pet sheltering resources to local Emergency Management organizations.
 AKC Reunite donates trailers that are fully stocked with non-perishable items to Emergency Management teams so they can provide pets much–needed assistance immediately following a disaster… the critical time before FEMA support and services are deployed.